scheduleonce/developer-center/reference/Bookings/list-all-bookings.md

 ---
 title: List all bookings
-excerpt: Returns a list all bookings in the account.
+excerpt: Returns a list all bookings in the account
 api:
   file: oncehub.json
   operationId: list-all-bookings